Sunday, March 5, 2017

 Digital Branding for the Marketplace of the Future: Millennials

 Millennials represent the future pool of luxury design clients.
-Both Barclay and Michelle have found success in the market, but it requires focused branding tactics.
-Hear how these two designers, wildly successful over years of stunning design projects, are mining the millennial marketplace with a purpose.
+Barclay, Michelle, and Mat have found success in the market, but it requires focused branding tactics.
+Hear how these three designers, wildly successful over years of stunning design projects, are mining the millennial marketplace with a purpose.

 Since 1994, Barclay Butera has been the creative force behind his eponymous design firm and showroom in Newport Beach, California.
 His success in Newport prompted Butera to establish showrooms in Corona del Mar, California, West Hollywood, California, and Park City, Utah.
 In addition to his thriving interior design business, Butera’s most recent venture into licensing has landed him an unprecedented number of the industry’s most respected partners including: Bradburn Gallery Home, Castelle, Eastern Accents, Highland House Furniture, Kravet, Leftbank Art, Mirror Image Home, Mirth Studio, Nourison, MDC/Winfield Thybony.